OleksiyLa/Project_4/README.md

 ![Login Page (Password is required)](./README/tests/manual_testing/auth/sign_in_error.png)

- - If the user enters the correct username and password, the system redirects to the 'Goals Board' page.
+ - If the user enters the correct username and password, the system redirects to the 'Goals Board' page with the notification message just under the navigation menu.

 ![Goals Board Logged in](./README/tests/manual_testing/auth/goals_board_signed_in.png)